-User Experience Developer Joined about 5 years ago
+User Experience Developer Joined over 5 years ago

 There's actually quite a number of large-scale slack groups emerging.
 You still need to sign up, and someone maintains them, but there's apparently no limit on how large they can get - only that the last 10,000 messages are available in them.

 Here's an example: http://www.designerhangout.co/

 Thanks for your input Sacha, I had never really been bothered by the ads in Sidebar.
 They don't bother me in most newsletters (though in JS Weekly the sponsored jobs take up quite a bit of space and are fairly front and center), it's just that I feel a bit weird putting them into the e-mail in the first place - email is such a personal medium, and that's one of the things that I put effort in with UX Weekly.
 However, if they're well targeted and controlled, it might actually be an interesting solution.

 The feedback I've received just from posting these thoughts has given me a thing or two to think about.
 I've also had some e-mails from people saying they're happy to pay for the newsletter (and newsletters in general) directly, but were frustrated by the limited options for it.

 A tiered subscription system might be one way of cracking this (with a free tier and a "pay what you want" tier), going the bandcamp route.

 Thanks for the pointer, I'll have a look.
 At the moment there's a lot of effort that might come with moving to another platform.